 Electrical installations should be tested often enough that there is little chance of deterioration leading to danger.
 Any part of an installation that has become obviously defective between tests should be de-energised until the fault can be fixed.

 It is possible to do simple checks on your installation using an electrical socket tester.
 This is a device that can be plugged into a socket outlet to identify if there is a wiring fault.
 However, please be aware that many types of socket tester cannot detect certain types of fault, and could indicate the socket is safe when it actually isn't.
-For further information on socket testers, see the Electrical Safety Council's Best Practice Guide.
+For further information on socket testers, see the Electrical Safety First's Best Practice Guide.